Cummins India Shareholders Approve ₹290 Crore Related Party Transactions

 Board Appointments

-The company has issued a postal ballot notice seeking shareholder approval for the appointment of two directors:
+The company had earlier sought shareholder approval for the appointment of two directors through a separate postal ballot:

-1. Mr. Thierry Bruno Pimi Nouyeuwe: Proposed as a Non-Executive and Non-Independent Director.
-Mr. Pimi brings over 25 years of experience in power generation and manufacturing industries.
-He currently leads the Distribution Business Unit International Operations at Cummins Inc.
+1. Mr. Thierry Bruno Pimi Nouyeuwe: Proposed as Non-Executive and Non-Independent Director, bringing over 25 years of experience in power generation and manufacturing industries

-2. Ms. Vibha Paul Rishi: Nominated as a Non-Executive Independent Director for a five-year term.
-Ms. Rishi is a marketing specialist with international experience, including a 17-year tenure with PepsiCo.
+2. Ms. Vibha Paul Rishi: Nominated as Non-Executive Independent Director for a five-year term, with extensive marketing experience including 17 years with PepsiCo

 Historical Stock Returns for Cummins